Martijncvv/cryptocurrency_portfolio_project/PROCESS.md

 ### Tuesday 07-12-2020
 - The portfolio graph was based on trade timestamps.
 Decided to change it to base the x-axis on timestamps of the past 90 days to give better insights in the portfolio.
-- Fixed bug in portfolio history graph; API data was ms, DB data was s
+- Fixed bug in portfolio history graph; API data was ms, DB data was sec
 - Improved way to pass Django DB data to JS; used JSON data dump

 - Seems I'm not able to embed Google Trends chart on website; keeps loading